 Whether it’s a new promotion at work or a surprise piece of cake, taking time to feel grateful for the good in your life can bring both mental and physical benefits.
-Recent studies show that a regular gratitude practice can:
+Recent studies show that regular gratitude practice can:

-Devotionals are any practices that help connect individuals with a higher power or feeling of transcendence.
+Devotionals are any practices that help connect individuals to a higher power or feeling of transcendence.
 For those who are religious, this could mean regularly going to a place of worship, reading passages from a holy book, repeating mantras, singing sacred songs, or praying to a higher power.
-For others, devotionals may consist of activities traditionally seen as secular, like listening to music, spending time outside, or contemplating a piece of art.
+For others, devotionals may consist of activities traditionally seen as secular, like listening to music, spending time outside or contemplating a piece of art.
 While some devotional activities require that you travel to a specific place, most can be done in the comfort of your own home or neighborhood.

 A spiritual tradition that began in India about 5,000 years ago, yoga is an integral practice in religions like Hinduism, Jainism and Buddhism.
 However, yoga can be practiced in the absence of any particular religion.
 While it is most often thought of in Western cultures as a mindful practice involving stretching, breathing and moving through a series of poses (asanas), it is part of a greater philosophical system that includes:

-Both the physical aspects of yoga and larger philosophical components work to improve physical health, quiet the mind, and bring increased awareness to the interconnectedness of all things.
+Both the physical aspects of yoga and larger philosophical components work to improve physical health, quiet the mind and bring increased awareness to the interconnectedness of all things.
 This ushers in other benefits, including:

 Taking a few minutes every day to write about your experiences can help:

 The causes of addiction are as complex and multifaceted as the people who experience it.
 People develop substance use disorders for different reasons, but addiction often stems from a place of emptiness, dissatisfaction or trauma.
-Drugs and alcohol provide an escape from life’s hardships, and allow those struggling to forget their problems and find temporary solace.
+Drugs and alcohol provide an escape from life’s hardships and allow those struggling to forget their problems and find temporary solace.
 But there is no true satisfaction or safety in substance use.

 Recovery is an opportunity for people to reexamine their beliefs and live life in a new, more meaningful way.
-That search for meaning and greater purpose is in its essence a spiritual journey, though people can choose to describe it in different terms.
+That search for meaning and greater purpose is essentially a spiritual journey, though people can choose to describe it in different terms.
 By participating in spiritual activities throughout this formative time, individuals in recovery can build a solid foundation of meaning to fall back on in difficult times.

 The most common examples of structured spirituality in recovery are 12-step groups like Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).
 These programs outline a step-by-step process of spiritual transformation.

 Spiritual practices can be beneficial to everyone, but they are particularly useful and vital for those in recovery.
-In many cases, the allure of drugs and alcohol as ways to cope with life’s difficulties can be nearly impossible to resist without a framework of meaning to fall back on.
+In many cases, the allure of drugs and alcohol as a way to cope with life’s difficulties can be nearly impossible to resist without a framework of meaning to fall back on.
 When you can make sense of suffering in a meaningful way and take constructive, healthy steps to work through hardships, you’re more likely to stay successful in recovery.